-For example, I’ve probably played two hundred rounds of golf with Dad.
-Not coincidentally, that just so happens to be the same number of times I’ve heard him repeat the joke about the duffer who was so cheap that, instead of yelling “fore” after each errant golf drive, he insisted on shouting $3.99!
+For example, I’ve probably played 500 rounds of golf with him over the years.
+And it’s no coincidence that it’s also the same number of times I’ve heard him repeat the joke about the duffer who was so cheap that, instead of yelling “fore” after each errant golf drive, he insisted on shouting $3.99!
 I know.

 Dad usually tells that one right after a member of our foursome finishes slicing a long shot into an opposing fairway.
 Heh.

-Now, I know what you’re thinking: Okay, Len, what the heck is a “fricative”?
+Of course, after reading that, I know exactly what you’re thinking: What the heck is a fricative?

-The important thing to note is that, ironically, if that theory is correct, prices ending in 9 subconsciously signal to buyers that they’re looking at a good deal, while prices ending in 0, 1, and 2 are perceived to be more expensive.
+The important thing to note is that, ironically, if the theory is correct, prices ending in 9 subconsciously signal to buyers that they’re looking at a great deal, while prices ending in 0, 1, and 2 are perceived to be more expensive.

-I don’t need a PhD in psychology to know that, when it comes to closing a deal, consumers are influenced much more by sight than sound.
+I think that’s a complete crock.
+I don’t need a Ph.D. in psychology to know that, when it comes to closing a deal, consumers are influenced much more by sight than sound.

-Face it: Merchants price items at $3.99 instead of $4.00 simply because most people, naturally, tend to focus on the more significant numerals.
-That is, the ones on the left, closest to the dollar sign.
+Let’s face facts: Merchants price items at $3.99 instead of $4.00 simply because most people, naturally, tend to focus on the most significant numeral.
+That is, the ones farthest to the left, closest to the dollar sign.

-The most obvious example is the way gasoline is priced.
-Almost every gas station advertises their prices to the nearest nine-tenths of a cent.
+Take gasoline prices, for example: Almost every gas station advertises their prices to the nearest nine-tenths of a cent.
 Why?
-Because $4.999 per gallon looks a whole heck of a lot cheaper than $5.00 per gallon.
-Sound has nothing to do with it.
+Because $4.999 per gallon looks a whole lot cheaper than $5.00 per gallon.
+Sound has absolutely nothing to do with it.

 Now if you’ll excuse me, I’m going to call Dad.
 I’m dying to know if he has any old jokes about fricatives he might want to share.